JorgeAGalvis/Resume-Projects/CompanyBlogProject/README.md

 # Company Blog Project

-During my spare time of summer 2023, I took a flask course with the objectives to learn how the front-end and the back-end communicate with each other.
+During my spare time in summer 2023, I took a Flask course to learn how the front-end and back-end communicate.
-The final project involved working on a company blog for mutiple users.
+The final project involved working on a multi-user company blog.

 Project Features: